ThakerC/Course-3-Project/README.md

 Operation of run analysis.R:

-1.  # Download source file for the project
+1. Download source file for the project
-2.  # unzip the file in dir  "../HAR"
+2. Unzip the file in dir  "../HAR"
-3.  # Read all six activity lables
+3. Read all six activity lables
-4.  # Read all features lables, these will be the column names or 561 variables both for test and train datasets
+4. Read all features lables, these will be the column names or 561 variables both for test and train datasets
-5.  # Read volunteer_ID or subject, there are total 30 subjects in this project
+5. Read volunteer_ID or subject, there are total 30 subjects in this project
-6.  # Read 'test' dataset
+6. Read 'test' dataset
-7.  # Read activities from Y_test, logically total number of observations must be equal to number of rows in the test dataset.
+7. Read activities from Y_test, logically total number of observations must be equal to number of rows in the test dataset.
-8.  # Assign activity lable to each observation  for eg. 1=WALKING, 3=WALKING_DOWNSTAIRS and so on.
+8. Assign activity lable to each observation  for eg. 1=WALKING, 3=WALKING_DOWNSTAIRS and so on.
-9.  # Include 6 activities decriptive names against each row/observation to main test dataset.
+9. Include 6 activities decriptive names against each row/observation to main test dataset.
-10. # Repat step 5 to 9 for train dataset
+10. Repat step 5 to 9 for train dataset

-11. # 3.
-Use descriptive activity names to name the activities in the data set
+11. Use descriptive activity names to name the activities in the data set

-12. # 1.
-Merging two datasets in a single dataset
+12. Merging two datasets in a single dataset

-13. # 2.
-Extract only the measurements on the mean and standard deviation for each measurement.
+13. Extract only the measurements on the mean and standard deviation for each measurement.

-14. dataset 'mean_and_std_deviation_dataset' is created
+14. Dataset 'mean_and_std_deviation_dataset' is created

-15. # 4.
-Appropriately label the data set with descriptive variable names.
+15. Appropriately label the data set with descriptive variable names.

-16. # 5.
-From the data set in step 14 and 15, create a second, independent tidy data set with the average of each variable for each activity and each subject.
+16. From the data set in step 14 and 15, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-17. tidy dataframe 'avg_of_each_activities_per_subject' is created.
+17. Tidy dataframe 'avg_of_each_activities_per_subject' is created.

 18. Output both datasets as txt and csv file format for further analysis